circat/WYSIWYG_VR_UE4.27_Theatre_Project/README.md

 This project is about the possibilities of virtual production in performing arts.

-We create a virtual space and use a set up of different tools to enable a real time performance in VR.
+We created a virtual space and used a set up of different technics to enable a real time performance in VR.

-This is a very exciting journey, thought we are at the beginning of real time VR experiences as a new aesthetic experience.
+This was a very exciting journey, thought we are at the beginning of real time VR experiences as a new aesthetic experience.

-We present on this page different stages of the work and the tools we are working with and what virtual production can look like for performing arts.

 <p align="right">(<a href="#top">back to top</a>)</p>